Boudiii/T-16-C2/README.md

 # Title: S0

-## Getting Started:
+## Getting Started

-      This is the our group's repository
+      This is the our group's repository.
 Authors:

       Name/ID